Jtplouffe/rustenberg/server/docs/conversion/README.md

 In addition to the `minPageLoadWaitMs` / `maxPageLoadWaitMs` options, multiple events will be awaited before generating the pdf.
 Those events are: `networkIdle`, `domContentEvent`, `loadEvent`, and `loadingFinished`.

+## Security

+Although every request gets it's own unique browser context, these endpoints should only be called from a trustedclient client, with trusted urls / files only.

+Untrusted users should never be able to manipulate the content being loaded in the browser.

+## Routes

 ### Url

 The `POST /conversion/url` endpoint is used to convert a website page into a pdf document.